M4cs/Ocean/README.md

 - Fix Adding Multiple Repos At Once
 - Add Unsupported Repositories*
-- Get Rid Of That Pesky Deprecated Webview Banner and more to come!
+- Get Rid Of That Pesky Deprecated Webview Banner
+- Bring Ads Back to Repositories to help support them! and more to come!

 # How To Install Ocean